 B– the package is flagged as broken and must be reinstalled.

 H– half-installed.
 The package needs to finish installing.

 c– the package was removed, but its “ghost” lingers on in the form of configuration files.
 You can solve this by using

 apt purge, followed by the name of the package with this flag.

-v– The package is generically used by others to provide a function.
+v– the package is installed and is generically used by others to provide a function.
 For example, Firefox provides browsing capabilities that can be used by other applications, making it a virtual package.

 Before going any further into the topic of package management, it’s extremely important to note that the

 apt command may have more available arguments in one distro than it does in another.
-For example, Ubuntu’s lacks “hold” while Mint has it.
+For example, Ubuntu lacks “hold” while Mint has it.